 - Use staff meetings to discuss different programs and their requirements.

-On the CDCS website we have added a couple of downloadable ‘Info Shares’ that you can get for free and use to share program information with staff using scenarios based on a remote context.
+On the CDCS Total Quality Package resource hub we have downloadable ‘Info Shares’ that members can use to share program information with staff using scenarios based on a remote context.